 First of all, how do employers get caught?
-A worker that believes they have been misclassified as an independent contractor may file a complaint with either their state Department of Labor or with the U.S. Department of Labor (DOL).
+One way is when a worker who believes they have been misclassified as an independent contractor files a complaint with either their state Department of Labor or with the U.S. Department of Labor (DOL).
 Another way is when a worker who has been classified as an independent contractor files for unemployment benefits, or is injured while working or driving for work and tries to file a workers’ compensation claim.

 The ramifications for an employer can vary depending on whether or not the DOL and the IRS determine the misclassification was unintentional or intentional, or even fraudulent.

-If the misclassification was unintentional, the employer faces at least the following penalties based on the fact that all payments to misclassified independent contractors have been reclassed as wages:
+If the misclassification was unintentional, the employer faces at least the following penalties, based on the fact that all payments to misclassified independent contractors have been reclassified as wages: